alesaudate/car-app/README.md

 ## How to run it

 There's a docker-compose file inside the `docker` folder.
-Just do a `docker-compose up -d` command in this folder and, once it is up, `./gradlew bootRun --args="app.interfaces.outcoming.gmaps.appKey=<YOUR GOOGLE API KEY>"`.
+Just do a `docker-compose up -d` command in this folder and, once it is up, `./gradlew bootRun --args="--app.interfaces.outcoming.gmaps.appKey=<YOUR API KEY>"`.

 Then, there's a Postman file on the root, which is completely documented and should be a good guide on how to use the system.